 What Do YOU Think?

 What’s your go-to drink order?
-Do you care about cleanliness when you’re out on the town?
+Do you care about bar cleanliness when you're out for drinks?
 Does this information surprise you, or did you have a feeling about all this already?